adamsilverstein/user-admin-simplifier/readme.txt

 * disabling menus for a user only affects current site. user's menus remain unaffected in other sites

 == Upgrade Notice ==

+= 1.0.1 =
+Mark as compatible with WordPress 5.7.

 = 0.7.1 =
 Enabled editing the admin bar menus and submenus.